trynova/nova/nova_vm/src/heap/README.md

 1. Function calls are very important.
 Properties of functions are not very important.
 1. Objects mostly need good access to their keys and values.
-Their prototype is mostly secondary, and with hidden classes / shapes the keys actually become secondary as well.
-This should be no big surprise, as this is exactly what structs are in system programming languages.
+Their prototype is mostly secondary, and with "hidden class" / "shape" optimisations the keys actually become secondary as well.
+This should be no big surprise, as this is exactly what structs are in systems programming languages.
 1. Property descriptors are not very important.
-1. Quick iteration over array elements is very important.
+1. Quick access into and iteration over arrays is very important.

 From an engine standpoint the only common action that is done outside of JavaScript is the garbage collection.
 The garbage collection mostly cares about